-In Section 3.6, we have discussed the idea that provenance is the result of a query over a set of assertions about execution.
-This approach is adopted by many systems (Taverna [419], PASS [218], ES3 [161, 159], PASOA [276], VDL [97], Kepler [39, 41]) which accumulate information about processes during their execution, and offer query interfaces to retrieve provenance.
-The first Provenance Challenge [298] shows that a wide variety of standard querying technologies are used: SQL, XQuery [432], Xpath [436], SPARQL [450].
+Section 3.6 discussed the idea that provenance is the result of a query over a set of assertions about execution.
+This approach is adopted by many systems (Taverna [419], PASS [219], ES3 [162, 160], PASOA [276], VDL [98], Kepler [39,

+41]) which accumulate information about processes during their execution, and offer query interfaces to retrieve provenance.
+The first Provenance Challenge [298] shows that a wide variety of standard querying technologies are used: SQL, XQuery [432], Xpath [436], SPARQL [456].
 The downside is that implementers expose their implementation schema to their users, which makes it difficult to change it in the future.
 As an alternative, a series of domain specific languages are being designed to retrieve provenance (and are generally implemented as a translation to standard query languages).
 These domain-specific languages aim to improve expressiveness by offering new constructs and new abstractions to facilitate the writing of complex queries.
-We review some of the characteristics of these provenance-oriented query languages.
+The rest of this section reviews some of the characteristics of these provenance-oriented query languages.

-The PASOA query interface for provenance [276, 195] has two constituents.
-First, it requires the querier to identify the data item they want to retrieve the provenance of.
-Second, it mandates a specification of the part of the process the querier is interested in obtaining a description of.
+The PASOA query interface for provenance [276, 196] has two constituents.
+First, it requires queriers to identify the data item for which they want to retrieve the provenance.
+Second, it mandates a specification of the part of the process for which queriers are interested in obtaining a description.

 As far as data products are concerned, there are generally two approaches.
 Several systems, typically integrating workflow execution and provenance, name all intermediary results with a unique identifier, which can then be used to obtain their provenance.
-For instance, Taverna/myGrid uses Life Science IDentifiers (LSIDs) [418], Swift uses tag URIs [97], and VDL [424] uses filenames.
-We refer to this kind of identification as extensional, since data items are explicitly enumerated and named when issuing a provenance query.
+For instance, Taverna/myGrid uses Life Science IDentifiers (LSIDs) [418], Swift uses tag URIs [98], and VDL [424] uses filenames.
+This kind of identification can be seen as extensional, since data items are explicitly enumerated and named when issuing a provenance query.
 Alternatively, PASOA [276] identifies objects intensionally, with respect to workflow steps: for instance, the object contained in a collection passed as input to a workflow step, carried out by a specific service.
 The PASOA provenance query interface allows for such extensional descriptions to be specified as an XPath expression, over the set of process assertions.

-Having identified a data item (intensionally or extensionally), one then needs to select the part of the process we are interested in.
-We previously indicated that provenance takes usually the shape of a directed acyclic graph; therefore, a provenance query involves some form of transitive closure.
-Holland et al. [217] review the suitability of query languages to address this kind of queries.
+Having identified a data item (intensionally or extensionally), queriers then need to select the part of the process they are interested in.
+Since provenance usually takes the shape of a directed acyclic graph, a provenance query involves some form of transitive closure.
+Holland et al. [218] review the suitability of query languages to address this kind of queries.
 The PASOA approach [276] offers various ways of specifying process scope: it can be delimited by location (of activities or provenance stores), by types of derivation, or by the type of intermediary data involved in the computation.

 The database community has identified several forms of provenance (why, where, how, lineage).
 When these notions are transposed to a broader context beyond databases, as in the mashup of Chapter 3, a scope also becomes useful.
-For instance, in Figure 3.2, we may want to identify where a tuple originally appears in the cache.
+For instance, in Figure 3.2, it may be useful to identify where a tuple originally appears in the cache.